-Interventional pain management is a related discipline of pain management specializing in the diagnosis and treatment of chronic pain and related disorders.
-This minimally invasive procedures can be used to treat chronic low back pain, chronic neck pain, malignancy, stenosis, and numerous other related pain disorders.
+Interventional pain management is a discipline of pain management specializing in the diagnosis and treatment of chronic pain and related disorders.
+This minimally invasive procedure can be used to treat chronic low back pain, chronic neck pain, malignancy, stenosis, and numerous other related pain disorders.

 This multi-topic discipline works by allowing a team of physicians to cooperatively offer a full range of treatments.
 The most common procedure is the use and application of nerve blocking agents to diagnose and relieve pain.

 Benefits of Interventional Pain Management

 Interventional pain management provides an effective alternative for patients that have tried other treatments with little to no success.
 Additionally, interventional pain management allows patients to return to their everyday activities while also ridding them of the need for daily medications.

 Interventional Pain Management Treatment Options

 A discography is a diagnostic procedure that helps a physician locate the source of chronic, severe low back pain.
 The test allows a physician to explore whether your pain is a result of a damaged disc(s).

 During the procedure, a physician will inject dye mixed with antibiotic into a patient’s disc(s) using a needle.
 If the injection reproduces the patient’s symptoms of pain, the disc(s) is the source of the pain.
 If the symptoms are not reproduced, the disc(s) is not the source of pain.
 In addition, the injection will help identify leakage (a sign of spinal disc herniation) or other problems with the spine.

 The injection of corticosteroids into the epidural space reduces the inflammation of nerves, thus reducing pain.
 Find out more about epidural steroid injections.